*Please note that this is part 2 of a 3 part series. Part 1 is on Curanderismo (plant spirit medicine) and part 3 is on Icaros

 An ancient practice of entering the inner and outer wilderness

 Essentially it is a practice of relating- where we create a container and the accompanying conditions to begin forming a relationship or bond with specific members of the other-than-human community, most commonly, plants although it could be anything, including what those in the cultural West may consider dead or ‘inorganic’ such as bones or stones.

 A specific form of an archetypal process that has been undertaken by humans for millennia.
-Similar in essence to the vision quests of the Native Americans, or Walkabout of the aboriginal people of Australia, this is a solo mission into both the outer and inner wilderness, where one fasts or holds to strong dietary and behavioural observances and then wholeheartedly prays to the mysterious wild forces of nature for teachings, connections, visions and songs that can then be carried back to the ‘community’ for healing, divination, direction and for imbuing deeper meaning and depth.
+Similar in some ways to the vision quests of the Native Americans, or Walkabout of the aboriginal people of Australia, this is a solo mission into both the outer and inner wilderness, where one fasts or holds to strong dietary and behavioural observances and then wholeheartedly devotes one’s attention to the mysterious wild forces of nature, praying for teachings, connections, visions and songs that can then be carried back to the ‘community’ for healing, divination, direction and for imbuing deeper meaning and depth.

 Dieta and mysterious prayer of the soul

 For us, dieta has also become a container for deep soul work and self-exploration, a vehicle for both emotional and spiritual maturation, an opportunity to cleanse the doors of perception, revitalize our spirits, deepen our mindfulness, speak our prayers and embody more fully the feeling sense.
 It is a practice that opens the doors to a direct experience of a living and sentient world, to touch the interdependent web of connection in which we are embedded, a discipline for attuning to the ever-present river of meaning that flows beneath the outer forms we have become so accustomed to focusing on.